Elnurk/SmartStorageMonitor/README.md

 ## Features

 - Monitors key environmental parameters such as temperature, humidity, and light.
+- Triggers sound and LED alarm when movement is noticed inside of the storage room while Guard Mode is active.
-- Controls actuators like fans or lights based on sensor readings or remote commands.
+- Controls actuators based on remote commands.
 - Stores inventory data locally and transmits it over serial or network interfaces.
 - Provides an easy-to-use serial command interface for configuration and control.